Start with a Herb Garden Plan

 - Replant your herb plants in your herb garden or patio herb container when they have grown into strong young plants 2-3 inches tall

-Throughout the summer period you’ll be able to enjoy using your own home-grown herbs.
-You will also have something to boast about at your next dinner party when you use the herbs you’ve grown in your favorite recipes and describe your success at growing herbs from seeds.
+During the summer period you’ll be able to enjoy your home-grown herbs, and have something to boast about at your next dinner party when you use the herbs you’ve grown in your favorite recipes – all as a result of growing herbs from seeds.

 Happy herb gardening,